STIXProject/java-stix/README.md

 Otherwise, gradle will fail not finding "sonotypeJiraId" or some such.
 I need to set all these properties to archivePush java-stix to Maven Central.

-You'll also need to push a number of eclipse libraries that are not reliably distributed into you local maven repo.

-	cd ./libs
-	./insertIntoMavenLocal.sh

 ### Building via Gradle buildscript

 Change directories into the project and enter on the command-line: